grantsrb/blotching/readme.md

         a value of 3 means there will be 3 training updates for every validation

+    "aug_loops": int
+        if greater than 0, will use the model to augment samples in the training data.
+Augmentations are only kept when the final answer is correct and the total answer is shorter than the original.
+        The value of this parameter indicates the number of augmentation loops to perform after each epoch.
+Each loop attempts to augment `val_batch_size` uniformly sampled data points from the existing data.
+    "in_place": bool
+        if true, the augmentations will replace the existing examples. if false, the augmentations will be added to the existing dataset.

     "star": bool
         if true, will use model to sample new data that is selected